GradCertProfSupervision Award Summary

 3.2 In certain circumstances the Student Support and Administration Committee may grant extensions to the period of candidature.

 - Leave of Absence

-4.1 The Student Support and Administration Committee may grant leave of absence from the Graduate Certificate in Pastoral Supervision.
+4.1 The Student Support and Administration Committee may grant leave of absence from the Graduate Certificate in Professional Supervision.
 The period of leave shall not be counted as part of the period of candidature for the degree.

 4.2 The period of leave shall normally be one semester after which a candidate may apply for a further period of one semester or will be required to complete candidature.